-PROGRAMME CODE COURSE CODE COURSE TITLE CATEGORY HRS./ WEEK CREDITS PSEN 19L1EDC ENGLISH FOR COMPETITIVE EXAMS EDC 3 3
+PROGRAMME CODE COURSE CODE COURSE TITLE CATEGORY HRS./ WEEK CREDITS PSEN 19PG1LEDC ENGLISH FOR COMPETITIVE EXAMS EDC 3 3

-The course "English for Competitive Exams" is designed to give the students a head start on the process of career planning and development by preparing them to face competitive exams.
+The course ENGLISH FOR COMPETITIVE EXAMS is designed to give the students a head start on the process of career planning and development by preparing them to face competitive exams.

-- The course aims to help students develop their English language skills in order to tackle competitive exams that test the English language abilities. - The students will be exposed to the material that facilitates the aspects of grammar, writing and vocabulary.
+- The course aims to help students develop their English language skills in order to tackle competitive exams that test the English language abilities. - The course intends to offer exclusive training for upcoming competitive exams.